HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - createDuggaVariant_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD.
 - updateDuggaVariant_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD.
 - deleteDuggaVariant_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD.
+- retrieveDuggaedService_ms.php __==finished==__ Should keep existing name even though it is not aligned with CRUD.
+In this case, a more general name is preferable as it better describes the microservice's function.

 <br>